Michigan GOP official who said Trump ‘blew it’ resigns from executive director post

 “I resigned my position as executive director and the reasons will remain between me and Chairman Weiser,” he said in a statement to the newspaper, referring to Michigan GOP Party Chairman Ron Weiser.
 “We’ve built an amazing team and I know they will be very successful in 2022.
 I look forward to helping however I can.”

-Weiser praised Roe’s leadership and spoke optimistically about the party’s future based on his work.
+Weiser praised Roe’s leadership and spoke optimistically about the party’s future on the basis of Roe’s work.

 “Jason did a tremendous job putting together a team and getting us ready for 2022,” Weiser said in a statement to The Washington Post on Wednesday.
 “We wish him nothing but the best and know he will be an asset to Republicans in Michigan and all over the country this cycle and for years to come.”

-Roe drew criticism in November for being one of the few GOP leaders who accepted the results of the 2020 election despite the majority of Republicans believing the former president’s false assertion that the election was stolen from him.
+Roe drew criticism in November for being one of the few GOP leaders publicly to accept the results of the 2020 election despite the majority of Republicans supporting the former president’s false assertion that the election was stolen from him.

-“The unfortunate reality within the party today is that Trump retains a hold that is forcing party leaders to continue down the path of executing his fantasy of overturning the outcome — at their own expense,” he told Politico at the time.
+“The unfortunate reality within the party today is that Trump retains a hold that is forcing party leaders to continue down the path of executing his fantasy of overturning the outcome — at their own expense,” Roe told Politico at the time.
 “Frankly, continuing to humor him merely excuses his role in this.
 The election wasn’t stolen, he blew it.
 Up until the final two weeks, he seemingly did everything possible to lose.
 Given how close it was, there is no one to blame but Trump.”

-Joe Biden won Michigan by more than 154,000 votes, flipping a state to the Democrats that Trump narrowly won in 2016.
+Joe Biden won Michigan by more than 154,000 votes, flipping to the Democrats a state that Trump narrowly won in 2016.

 Roe’s comments led Michigan GOP precinct delegates to deliver a resolution calling on the party’s leadership to fire him.